 For the Jalebi

-- 1 teaspoon active dry yeast (or ½ teaspoon instant yeast)
+- 1 teaspoon active dry yeast

-- 3 tablespoon warm water (only when using regular yeast)
+- 3 tablespoon warm water

-- 1 cup maida (all purpose flour)
+- 1 cup all purpose flour maida

 - 1.5 tablespoon cornstarch

-- 1.5 tablespoon besan (fine ground gram flour)
+- 1.5 tablespoon besan gram flour

-- 1.5 tablespoon melted ghee
+- 1.5 tablespoon ghee melted

-- 2 tablespoon whole plain yogurt, at room temperature
+- 2 tablespoon whole plain yogurt at room temperature

-- 2-3 drops orange color
+- 2-3 drops orange food color or yellow food color

 - ¼ - ⅓ cup luke warm water (or as needed)

-- Oil for frying (You can add 1-2 tablespoon ghee for nice aroma) or fry in ghee itself
+- Oil for frying You can add 1-2 tablespoon ghee for nice aroma) or fry in ghee itself

 For the Sugar Syrup